gdp-org/gd/README.md

     rsp, err := c.Invoke(1024, body)
     if err != nil {
-        godog.Error("Error when sending request to server: %s", err) }
+        doglog.Error("Error when sending request to server: %s", err) }

     // or use godog protocol